seemoo-lab/CellGuard/CellGuardAppSwift/README.md

 2. Select as build configuration *CellGuard > Any iOS Device (arm64)*
 3. Click *Product -> Archive*
 4. Wait for the *Archives* window to open
-5. Right click the latest archive and select *Show in Finder*
+5. Right-click the latest archive and select *Show in Finder*
-6. In Finder right click on the *.xcarchive* file and select *Show package content*
+6. In Finder right-click on the *.xcarchive* file and select *Show package content*
 7. Navigate to *Products -> Applications -> CellGuard.app*
 8. Copy the *CellGuard.app* file to a new folder outside named *Payload*
 9. Compress the *Payload* folder